 So say, I want to close one consultancy client each fortnight, I come up with a strategy from that end goal.
 So what have my readers been asking for help for the most?

 They would like someone who would help them develop the Facebook plan strategy that will work for them, where they can see an increase in their engagement rate.

 You now have a solution to their pain point.
 The next step is to create a chain of events that would lead them to your ultimate solution.
 Which are you want them to pay you to be a consultant?

 What if you do not know what is the pain point of your current readers?

 What’s the one thing you wish you knew before you started [what your blog about] and why?

 How else do you think I came up with this article idea?

-We have now covered how you can start monetizing your blog.
-From advertising right to creating and selling of your own products and programs.
+We have now covered how you can start monetizing your blog from advertising to creating and selling your own products and programs.